pavankramadugu/CSE535-ZenTrade-Group35/README.md

 Before running the scripts, ensure you have the following installed:

 - Python 3.8+
-- packaages: yfinance , pandas, niftystocks, pytickersymbols, numpy pymongo,python-dotenv, pytest
+- packaages: yfinance, pandas, niftystocks, pytickersymbols, numpy, pymongo, python-dotenv, pytest

-You can install these packages using pip:
+You can install these packages using pip and follow below step and command:

 Enter into the lambda folder using cd lambda then execute this command